bomatter/data-PhysioNet/README.md

 - Channel names and types are standardised
 - Channel locations are set from the standard 10-20 montage
 - Age and sex information is added to the participants.tsv file from age-sex.csv
-- The official split is added to the participants.tsv file
+- The official split is added to the participants.tsv file.
+Additional columns are added for a train_val_test_split, which subdivides the train data into train and val and a labeled_train_val_test_split, where the data of the official train split (the only data for which labels are available) is subdivided into train, val, and test.
+The latter can be useful for internal experiments where labeled test data is required.
+The additional splits are stratified by age and sex.
 - Annotations (only available for the train split) are extracted from the matlab and WFDB files and added as events:
   - Sleep stage annotations with labels from the matlab files ("wake", "rem", "nonrem1", ...)
   - Binary arousal regions used in the PhysioNet Challenge 2018 ("arousal" and "non-arousal")